bnhansn/ava/README.md

 $ REACT_APP_EKTO_KEY=$EKTO_KEY npm run deploy
 ```

-This command first runs `npm run build` to build a production optimized build of your application, followed by `npm run deploy`.
-The deploy command runs the script `./scripts/upload.js` to sync the `/build` directory to your S3 bucket.
+The deploy command first runs `npm run build` to build a production optimized build of your application, followed by `npm run upload`.
+The upload command runs the script `./scripts/upload.js` to sync the `/build` directory to your S3 bucket.

 ## License